MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 ### Scheduling Lock Options

 Bookings can be assigned to one of the four Scheduling Lock Options -
-- Time Range - (?? what is this)
+- Time Range - This booking is locked to the time range dictated on the requirement or booking record; it cannot be moved outside the specified time range, but can be moved to a different resource or a different time slot, as long as the time range is respected.
 - Resource - The booking is locked to current resource; it cannot be moved to another resource, but can be moved to a different slot within the resource's hours.
 This is also known as a soft locked booking.
 - Time - The booking is locked to the current time slot; it cannot be moved to another time slot, but can be moved to a different resource for the same time slot.
 This is also known as a soft locked booking.
 - Resource + Time - The booking is locked to both resource and time.
 It absolutely cannot be moved.
 This is also known as a hard locked booking.

 When this constraint is selected, RSO will respect the lock option configured on a bookable resource booking record.
+If this constraint is not selected, the hard lock or soft lock configured on the booking will not be respected.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a booked resource_2](media/rso-scheduling-lock-options.png)